 As the world of virtual support expands to meet the needs of various businesses, especially those who market themselves online, independent contractor rates can fluctuate wildly.
-For example, virtual assistant services can be purchased for as little as a few dollars an hour – as long as you’re comfortable working with VAs from foreign countries who may speak English as a second language and have limited familiarity with the laws, regulations, business and social environment and culture to name a few.
+For example, virtual assistant services can be purchased for as little as a few dollars an hour from foreign countries who have limited familiarity with the laws language, regulations, business and social environment and culture to name a few.

 While it’s true that super-cheap services like these may be fine for something like simple data entry, you are likely throwing away your money if you need the more advanced, technical services at which a quality virtual support team excels, such as: